British Multiculturalism, Religion and the Media

 Students will be asked to work on different themes related to multiculturalism and religion.
 The reading material for these themes will include press articles and/or videos as well as at least one scholarly paper.

-To help you work on the material, especially to make use of the scholarly papers in these folders, you will be asked to annotate a number of documents using the Hypothesis online annotating tool.
+Most crucially, to help you develop your own critical viewpoint on multicultural issues, you are encouraged to make use of scholarly papers.
+You will be asked to annotate a few of them, using the Hypothesis online annotating tool.
 Please follow the tutorial to make you hypothesis ready.

 Assignments